carrillo417/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/wkpTdNk.png" width="80%" alt=""/>

 - Ticket Priority:
-  - Since the ticket is about the online baking system being down it affects a lot of people so it is considered a High priority so that an agent can get to it as soon as possible
+  - Since the ticket is about the online banking system being down it affects a lot of people so it is considered a High priority so that an agent can get to it as soon as possible

 <img src="https://i.imgur.com/NZ1WLMe.png" width="80%" alt=""/>